 What role does steering group have in the project?

 The Research to Business project steering group is an advisory body for the project team.
 The steering group monitors that the project is implemented in accordance with the approved plan and objectives and that at least 40 % of the project costs are used for the commercialization preparations.

 What is the benefit of dividing the project funding in phases?

 Research to Business funding is intended to determine whether it is possible to build international business based on the research results.
 Evaluation of the project results with milestones is important in order to see if the project's final goals are achievable, i.e. the possibility of doing business still exists.
 Phased projects typically involve significant risks and uncertainties, which we try to manage with milestones.
 If the project does not reach the goals, the funding will be discontinued.

 Can an accountable project leader raise salary for the project?

 The responsibility of the accountable project leader is to lead the project.
 The project leader cannot allocate the direct costs of management to the project.
 If it is necessary for the person appointed as accountable project leader to also act as a researcher in the project, the direct costs of the researcher's work can be allocated to the project.
 Our recommendation is that the accountable project leader should not act as a researcher in the project.

 How do we share the tasks and costs in a joint project?

 In a joint project the research organizations have common project plan, where they show the benefits of the joint project, common goals and the tasks and resources of both organizations.
 Both organizations have to make their own application.
 The cost allocation for commercialization preparations (minimum 40 %) can be a common target for the joint project.
-In addition to common plan, both organizations will send their own application in the online service.
-Applications are named by using a project name (or abbreviation) and name of the applying organization as a title.
 If either of the research organizations does not follow the project plan or reach the goals, the funding will be discontinued from both parties.